justsharan/advent-of-code/2022/README.md

 ### Haskell Solution

-Too lazy to type this off, plus I'm also working to condense this code more.
+Too lazy to type this out, plus I'm also working to condense this code.